oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_object_storage_bucket_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
                                             <div>The storage tier type assigned to the bucket.
-A bucket is set to &#x27;Standard&#x27; tier by default, which means objects uploaded or copied to the bucket will be in the standard storage tier.
-When the &#x27;Archive&#x27; tier type is set explicitly for a bucket, objects uploaded or copied to the bucket will be stored in archive storage.
-The &#x27;storageTier&#x27; property is immutable after bucket is created.</div>
+A bucket is set to `Standard` tier by default, which means objects uploaded or copied to the bucket will be in the standard storage tier.
+When the `Archive` tier type is set explicitly for a bucket, objects uploaded or copied to the bucket will be stored in archive storage.
+The `storageTier` property is immutable after bucket is created.</div>
                                         <br/>
                                             <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">Standard</div>